 Members looking for information on testing sites in their area can visit https://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html to access health departments links in all 50 states, 8 U.S. territories and freely associated states, and the District of Columbia.

 You should prepare business continuity plans in the event that the University has to implement alternative operational plans.
 This includes:

-You should encourage any employee who has a fever or difficulty in breathing to reach out to their healthcare practitioner (it is recommended that they call their office in advance, as they may have protocols in place to minimize risk of exposure to others).
-The likelihood of an employee having the COVID-19 coronavirus is extremely low.
-However, it pays to err on the side of caution.
+You should encourage any employee who has a fever, difficulty in breathing, or other COVID-19 symptom to reach out to their healthcare provider for guidance prior to reporting to campus.
+It is recommended that they call their office in advance, as they may have protocols in place to minimize risk of exposure to others.

 Yes, as with any other illness, good judgment must be used.
 A decision to send someone home may be based upon the following factors:

 Please contact AUM Human Resources at email@example.com if you have any questions.

 You should encourage any employee who has been exposed to COVID-19 to call their healthcare provider and confirm arrangements before visiting their office to limit potential exposure.

 Yes, a manager and supervisor have the right to temporarily reassign employees to work outside their usual classifications/responsibilities to the extent they are qualified and can safely perform the work.
 This includes employees with the necessary skills that are needed to work outside their colleges/divisions.
 Depending on the circumstances, the University will notify these employees that they are designated as performing essential functions and when and where they must report to work.

 It is important that AUM employees avoid stigmatizing or generalizing about coronavirus in the workplace.
 You should avoid making assumptions about individuals who you believe may or may not have been exposed to the virus.